 Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Actions 2&3, 2020- 2021 Learning Continuity and Attendance Plan pg.
 27 Action PLL#6, Expanded Learning Opportunities Grant Plan pg.
 3 #2 learning gaps, designing and implementing effective Tier II interventions in English Language Arts and Math.
 These interventions (level 2) will be provided both during the school day and after school hours.
 Professional development and collaborative opportunities will be provided for school site administrators, coaches and intervention teachers to ensure the use of evidence based practices (iReady - level 1, i-Lit - level 1, Gradual Release - level 1, Differentiated Instruction - level 1, Universal Design for Learning - level 1) in meeting the needs of our students.
 All of these Evidence-Based Practices (EBPs) have been piloted for two years and are now being expanded because taking these EBPs to scale will improve student learning.
 This is an expansion of the LCAP, LCP, and ELOG.
 2021-2024 LCAP Goal 1/Action 4 and Goal 2/Action 9, Expanded Learning Opportunities Grant Plan pg.
 3 #6 Additional 25 Classroom Teachers to Eliminate Combo Classes, K-8 In order to ensure our teachers have the ability to address learning gaps a focus for reducing grade level combination classes (level 4) will be employed.
 This will allow teachers to focus on a single grade level to help provide better focus for interventions to address learning loss.
 Even with a single grade level upon which to focus, learning needs for our students still range from far below level to far above grade level.
 These teachers are assigned to schools/grade levels where combination classes would have been made to match student:teacher ratios in the collective bargaining agreement.
 This is an expansion of the LCAP and ELOG.
-2,339,650 2021-2024 LCAP Goal 2 Action 3 Instructional Coaches for Targeted Schools, K-8 Each school site will have one instructional coach (level 1) assigned.
+3,110,520 2021-2024 LCAP Goal 2 Action 3 Instructional Coaches for Targeted Schools, K-8 Each school site will have one instructional coach (level 1) assigned.
 These coaches will work with teachers to ensure the use of evidence based, Tier I practices are employed to meet the diverse learning needs of our students.
 Each school site has identified a Tier I practice (Gradual Release, Differentiated Instruction, Universal Design for Learning) to use consistently in our classrooms.
-These coaches gather monthly for collaboration and are reading/using "Student-Centered Coaching: The Moves" professional read, to assist in providing effective instruction.
-Some schools have had coaches so this evidence based practice is being expanded 4,030,000
+These coaches gather monthly for collaboration and are reading/using "Student- Centered Coaching: The Moves" professional read, to assist in providing effective instruction.
+Some schools have had coaches so this evidence based practice is being expanded 1,194,642

 Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures because our belief is that taking this EBP to scale will improve our Tier I and Tier II instruction, thereby increasing student achievement.
 This is an expansion of the LCAP.
-N/A Residential Substitute Teachers, K-8 Each of our 32 school sites will have one Resident Sub (RS) (level 4) assigned.
+N/A Residential Substitute Teachers, K-8 Each of our 32 school sites will have two Resident Sub (RS) (level 4) assigned.
 This substitute teacher will be the first sub to fill statutory absences for teachers.
 By having a RS on campus, consistent site level strategies are employed, a familiarity of site procedures/protocols are followed, and the RS receives the same professional development as the other staff on campus.
 When no absences exist, this RS is able to provide additional support in addressing learning needs in the classroom.
-1,304,011
+2,640,000 N/A Online Academy Support Provide direct student online instruction support at one school site (Online Academy).
+The Online Academy addresses learning needs for families who elect to enroll their student into the online independent study program.
+914,402